OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-29.md

 ## Ezekiel 29:1

-In the tenth year, in the tenth month, on the twelfth day of the month, the word of the Lord came to me:
+In the tenth year, in the tenth month, on it's twelfth day, the word of the Lord was given to me:

 ## Ezekiel 29:2